Are you interested in being a dental assistant?

 A dental assistant program, in comparison, is typically shorter.
 While some states and employers require dental assistants to be licensed, others simply require completion of a dental assistant program.

 Many dental hygienists begin their career as dental assistants since this position is often considered entry-level.
-This job can also expose you to office management and clinical and laboratory responsibilities.
+The dental assistant job may also expose you to office management and clinical and laboratory responsibilities.

 Common Attributes and Qualities Sought in Dental Assistants